Shivam963422/expense_sharing_app/README.md

 - run this command on terminal    php artisan migrate

-- run this command on terminal    php artisan migrate
+- run this command on terminal    php artisan db:seed

 - run this command on terminal    php artisan serve